Judgment, the New Age and the Christian Difference

 The Novus Ordo adds to this: “Through what I have done and what I have failed to do.”

 Here we have the very opposite of so much New Age-ism!
-But if we try to say it sincerely – i.e. really mean it – we also have the very opposite of scapegoating.
-Here none of us have the right to cast stones, nor do we even want to, because we see with compassion that we are all broken, wounded, fallen.
+But if we try to say it sincerely — that is truly mean it —we also have the very opposite of scapegoating.
+Here none of us have the right to cast stones, nor would we even want to, because we see with compassion that we are all broken, wounded, fallen.
 And we all need a DOCTOR …

 Is this not the truly Christian alternative to “Do not throw stones at me, because I am fine – exactly the way I am?”
 Or: “I’m OK – You’re OK!”